joshmyersdean/traffic_sim/README.md

 Final project for Decision Making Under Uncertainty at CU Boulder Spring 2025

+## Michael's Additions- What I have so far:
+This is a simulation of the traffic intersection which can be viewed by running the code.
+I decided to do this in Python as I find it easier to work with- I think this should be fine for the project but let me know if there is a major issue with using Python over Julia.

+Run by doing:
+python main.py

+It's a 5 lane intersection.
+For each direction, there is a left turn lane (the lane in the middle), a straight lane, and a right turn lane (both to the right of the left turn lane).
+Additionally, there is two more lanes for the opposite direction of travel.

+The traffic flow is currently random, but it would be interesting to add another traffic flow that changes with the timestep (to replicate rush hour traffic).
+The speeds of the cars probably needs to be changed.

+If you run the file, it will just run a model that changes the traffic light on a fixed interval - this can be our baseline to beat.
+If you uncomment some of the code in main.main(), you will see the neural network that is designed to control the traffic lights.
+This needs major tuning - I'll continue to work on this.

+Another thing I added was collisions.
+I noticed in the simulations that the lights would change so fast it would cause the cars to crash, so I figure it's important to include in the neural network as a heavy negative reward.
+If you run either model, you'll see the collisions printed out in chat when they occur.

+Everything should be working, but I'll have to look over the neural network with fresh eyes to see if there are no major errors with the logic inside it.

 ## About the model

 ### The State Space